RedPh0enix/docs/description/how_to_collaborate.rst

 	.. image:: img/screenshot.png

-- English is not our main language and there will be a lot of grammar mistakes, please help us to solve it too.
+- English is not our primary language, and there will be a lot of grammatical errors.
+Please help us fix those too.